What is the 50/30/20 Budget Rule?

 - $10,000/year or $833 to pay off debt or save for retirement and emergencies.

-See how fast you can eliminate debt or save money.
+See how fast you can eliminate debt and/or build your emergency fund

-Assuming (unrealistically) that you would apply your entire 20% savings allocation to one big goal at a time, the tool shows you:
+Assuming you apply your entire 20% savings allocation to one big goal at a time, the 50/30/20 budget shows you:

-- How long it would take to fully fund an emergency account following the standard recommendation of putting away three months salary in a safe, high-interest savings account.
+- How long it would take to fully fund an emergency account with the recommended three months salary

 - How long it would take to eliminate all your credit card debt.